-We all know how important rest is when it comes to our adult lives, but how important is it for our children?
-Do they need more rest than us or are they really just full of beans?
-Read on to find out how rest will impact our children for the better and why.
+When it comes to our adult life, we all know how important relaxation is.
+But how vital is it for our children?
+Do they need more rest than us?
+Or are they just full of beans?
+Read on to find out how good quality rest impacts our children for the better.

 Resting doesn’t specifically mean naps either.
-Sometimes there are some children who are just not great at sleeping or find it difficult to remain still and quiet for a length of time.
-However, these children should still be offered the opportunity to rest.
+Some youngsters have trouble napping or staying still and quiet for long periods of time.
+These children, however, should still be given the opportunity to rest.

-Why is Rest and Sleeping Important for Children?
+Why is Good Rest and Sleep So Important for Children?

-When children are resting or sleeping, the brain is still actively working, helping children process information from the day.
-Furthermore, this is also when the brain stores old memories, so a good night’s sleep is vital for this processing to take place.
+When children are resting or sleeping, their brain is still actively working, helping them process information from the day.
+Furthermore, this is also when the brain stores old memories, so a good night’s sleep is vital for this processing to occur.